 Butter - This is an optional ingredient that adds richness to the filling.

-How to Make Easy Peach Cobbler
+How to Make Peach Cobbler with Pie Crust

-1) Mix Filling
+Mix Filling

 - Place the peach cobbler filling ingredients in a large bowl.